davidxhk/pova/README.md

 - **Delay:** A debounce delay of 500ms is introduced before the server request to give the user time to stop typing.

-- **Early exit:** If the user inputs during the delay, the signal is aborted, allowing the plugin to exit early and skip the server request.
+- **Early exit:** If the user inputs during the delay, the signal will be aborted, allowing the plugin to exit early and skip the server request.

 ## Conclusion